ncatlab/nlab-content/pages/6/3/0/4/4036/content.md

 =--

-Due to this subtly, it is instructive to make explicit the following definition:
+Due to this subtlety, it is instructive to make explicit the following definition:

 +-- {: .num_defn #DifferentiablyGoodOpenCover}
 ###### Definition